 - Attachments: Any additional files you might add, like extra instructions in PDF or reading passages to accompany certain test questions.

-NOTE: If you have been notified by the Office of Student Accessibility about students requiring extra time, you can use the "groups" feature to release a copy of the assessment to extended time students.
+Note: If you have been notified by the Office of Student Accessibility about students requiring extra time, you can use the "Exceptions to Time Limit and Availability" tab (below) to release a copy of the assessment to extended time students.

-- The number of submissions allowed: Are your students permitted to turn in their exam over and over?
+- The number of submissions allowed: Are your students permitted to submit their exam over and over?
 Or only once?

 - It is available: When will the assessment be open for student access?
 The link to the assessment will not be accessible until this date.
 Click the calendar icon to select the date.
-Format is: MM/DD/YYYY HH:MM:SS AM
+Format is: MM/DD/YYYY HH:MM AM/PM.

-on selections you make in the "Submission" area, the link for the assessment could
+Depending on selections you make in the "Submission" area, the link for the assessment